Limits of CSP Problems and Efficient Parameter Testing: Testability of variants of the ground state energy

 where the maximum runs over all fractional permutations $\mu$ of $[0,1]$.
 The definition of the finitary case in $r$ dimensions is analogous.

-A similar problem to QAP is the maximum acyclic subgraph problem.
-Here we are given a real-valued directed graph $G$ with vertex set of cardinality $n$, and our aim is to determine the maximum of the total value of edge weights of a subgraph of $G$ that contains no directed cycle.
+A special QAP is the maximum acyclic subgraph problem (AC).
+Here we are given a weighted directed graph $G$ with vertex set of cardinality $n$, and our aim is to determine the maximum of the total value of edge weights of a subgraph of $G$ that contains no directed cycle.
 We can formalize this as follows.
-Let $G \in \R^{n \times n}$ be the input data, then the maximum acyclic subgraph density is
+Let $G \in \R^{n \times n}$ be the input data, then the maximum acyclic subgraph density is \sindex[symbols]{a@$\mathrm{AC}(G)$} where $\rho$ runs over all permutations of $[n]$.